 The Lee Pubs and Restaurants

-The Lee boasts two very different traditional pubs – both free houses, both in beautiful settings and each with a long and interesting history.
-As well as having a loyal group of ‘locals’, the pubs have also all become popular stop off points for walkers, cyclists and other visitors exploring the Chilterns (please take off muddy boots!)
+The Lee only has one remaining pub, the Cock and Rabbit, in a beautiful setting and As well as having a loyal group of ‘locals’, the pub is also a popular stop off point for walkers, cyclists and other visitors exploring the Chilterns (please take off muddy boots!)

 It is also worth visitors to The Lee checking out Forthcoming Events to see what else might be open for refreshments during their visit.